Section One: Application Questions

 Q. How is my application evaluated by Chicago Scholars?

-A. Chicago Scholars staff will utilize a holistic approach to review each application.
+A. Chicago Scholars staff will utilize a holistic (big picture) approach in reviewing each application.
 We seek to identify students who are committed to their postsecondary success and will demonstrate their commitment through full participation in our program.
 As we read applications, we give careful consideration to not just a student’s academic profile, but also to his/her character, leadership qualities through sustained involvement in school and community activities, and his/her potential contributions to the Chicago Scholars community.

 Q. What is the timeline for the application and acceptance process?